nermin-io/nerminsehic.me-next/README.md

-# nerminsehic.dev Blog
+# nerminsehic.me Blog

 The source code for my personal blog.
-You can check out the blog [here](https://nerminsehic.dev).
+You can check out the blog [here](https://nerminsehic.me).

 ## Motivation
 In my career as a software developer, I am constantly learning new concepts and strategies.
 I wanted to have a site where I could host small articles about the things I learn that I could refer back to in the future or share with my colleagues.